 GCSE Equivalents:

-A Star Equivalency.
-From Aberystwyth University we also accept the Mathematics equivalency module (Introduction to Mathematics 1 & 2) and the English equivalency module (English Language Skills).
+University of South Wales and from Aberystwyth University, we also accept the Mathematics equivalency module (Introduction to Mathematics 1 & 2) and the English equivalency module (English Language Skills).

 Initial Degree Requirements: